 - Grade 1: a mild stretch but still supports the knee

 - Grade 2: a small tear, but not quite a full rupture.
-Associated swelling of the knee and a sense of ‘giving way' is common
+Associated swelling of the knee and a sense of ‘giving way'.

 - Grade 3: Full rupture.
 Often there is a pain, a loud ‘pop' then no pain at all.
 When you try and stand your leg you can't or it may give way.
 The knee may swell significantly and suddenly.
 Often this level of ACL injury results in a triad of ACL rupture, medial meniscus damage and MCL tear or rupture.
 Often this requires surgical repair however an osteopath can help you reduce swelling, take you through prehab and help refer you to the appropriate person for further care.